r-nikhil/instaconsult/README.md

-Every 5 api I write, I will refactor and organise a little so that it doesnt get out of hand Make a middleware function or include some file for auth at every endpoint Add try and catch at every endpoint for error management(Also generate specific error also at some point{ask hemant})
+Every 5 api I write, I will refactor and organise a little so that it doesnt get out of hand Make a middleware function or include some file for auth at every endpoint Add try and catch at every endpoint for error management(Also generate specific error also at some point{ask hemant}) Read on slim webhooks and try to use this(later stage)